Try Acupuncture for Natural Healing

 Mary Ann Petersen, LAc is known for her gentle technique, good humor, and her page shares links to many of her nationally published articles on health and well being, including Introduction to Acupuncture, Meditation, Treating PTSD, and How Does Acupuncture Feel?

-Margy Campbell, LAc has nearly 20 years experience in acupuncture, Oriental Medicine, Herbal Pharmacology.
+Margy Campbell, LAc has nearly 20 years experience in acupuncture, Oriental Medicine, and Herbal Pharmacology.
 After working in community health centers for many years in addition to her private practice, Margy prides herself on making acupuncture comfortable and accessible for patients, encouraging patients to ask questions, and creating a warm healing environment of trust and relaxation.

 Acupuncture is an alternative method of healing that is used for a variety of conditions and helps our patients relax and improve their overall health.